Hai Robotics Announces D+ Financing Round

 Announces D+ Financing Round

 This is the third round of financing it has obtained within the past 12 months.

 Richie Chen, the company’s founder, and CEO said: “This round of financing will be spent on stepping up the R&D of warehousing logistics robotic systems and on global business expansion, to provide more efficient, intelligent, and flexible products to power every warehouse with robots to address the labor shortage and cope with the challenges brought by the aging population."

 HAI ROBOTICS' ACRs in operation in a warehouse

 Founded in 2016, HAI ROBOTICS now has more than 500 projects globally and has offices in the U.S., Europe, Japan, Southeast Asia, Australia, Hong Kong, and Taiwan, serving customers from more than 30 countries and regions.

-In an effort to make its warehouse automation solutions easily accessible to worldwide business operators, it has paired up with leading system integrators and players in the supply chain, such as MUJIN, MHS, BPS Global, Savoye, Zion Solutions Groups, Tompkins Robotics, Storage Solutions, as well as UK-based Invar System and Greece-based Voyatzoglou Systems.
+In an effort to make its smart warehouse solutions easily accessible to worldwide business operators, it has paired up with leading system integrators and players in the supply chain, such as MUJIN, MHS, BPS Global, Savoye, Zion Solutions Groups, Tompkins Robotics, Storage Solutions, as well as UK-based Invar System and Greece-based Voyatzoglou Systems.

 In December 2021, the company opened its first demo center in Silicon Valley, the U.S. The ACR system was presented for the first time in Europe by Savoye at Log!Ville, is a demonstration center that promotes innovative logistics solutions in Belgium.
 In March 2022, the first demo center in Asia opened in Saitama Prefecture, Japan.